nhsconnect/gpconnect/pages/accessrecord/accessrecord_use_case_retrieve_a_care_record_section.md

 The provider system **MUST**:

-- use a default time period if no `timePeriod` parameter is specified for a section that can accept a time period.
+- use a default time period if no `timePeriod` parameter is specified for a section that can accept a time period

 <br/>
-Refer to [Access Record - Development - HTML Implementation Guide - Per Section Default Time Frames](accessrecord_development_html_implementation_guide.html#per-section-default-time-frames) for details of the default time periods that **MUST** be applied per care record section.
+Refer to [HTML Implementation Guidance - Per Section Default Time Frames](accessrecord_development_html_implementation_guide.html#per-section-default-time-frames) for details of the default time periods that **MUST** be applied per care record section.

 #### Error handling ####

 The provider system **MUST** return an error if:

-- the `patientNHSNumber` is invalid (i.e. fails NHS Number format and check digit tests).
+- the `patientNHSNumber` is invalid (meaning, fails NHS Number format and check digit tests)
-- the `patientNHSNumber` is not associated with a `NHS Number Status Indicator Code` of `Number present and verified`.
+- the `patientNHSNumber` is not associated with a `NHS Number Status Indicator Code` of `Number present and verified`
-- the GP organisation is not the patient's nominated primary care provider.
+- the GP organisation is not the patient's nominated primary care provider
-- the `recordSection` is invalid (i.e. isn't from the correct value set).
+- the `recordSection` is invalid (meaning, isn't from the correct value set)
-- an invalid `timePeriod` is requested (i.e. end date > start date).
+- an invalid `timePeriod` is requested (i.e. end date > start date)
-- a `timePeriod` is specified for a `recordSection` that is time period agnostic (e.g. Patient Summary, Allergies, Medications etc.)
+- a `timePeriod` is specified for a `recordSection` that is time period agnostic (for example, Patient Summary, Allergies etc.)

 Provider systems **MUST** return an [OperationOutcome](https://www.hl7.org/fhir/stu3/operationoutcome.html) resource that provides additional detail when one or more data fields are corrupt or a specific business rule/constraint is breached.

-Refer to [Development - FHIR API Guidance - Error Handling](development_fhir_error_handling_guidance.html) for details of error codes.
+Refer to [Development Guidance - Error Handling](development_fhir_error_handling_guidance.html) for details of error codes.

 ### Request response ###